aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions-tasks/README.md

 });
 ```

-If needed, monitoring a job can be enabled if `monitoring.logging` is set true.
-Automatically generates S3 bucket and CloudWatch logs resources.
+Job monitoring can be enabled if `monitoring.logging` is set true.
+This automatically generates an S3 bucket and CloudWatch logs.

 ```ts
 import * as iam from '@aws-cdk/aws-iam';